solidgear/codekatas/week10/README.txt

 EXAMPLE:

-Set of engineers: 8 Android, 4 iOS, 9 Frontend, 6 Backend, 10 Android-iOS, 10 Android-iOS-Frontend-Backend
+Set of engineers: 8 Android, 4 iOS, 9 Frontend, 6 Backend, 10 Android-iOS, 8 Android-iOS-Frontend, 5 Android-iOS-Backend, 10 Android-iOS-Frontend-Backend
 Percentages: 20% Android, 25% iOS, 20% Frontend, 20% Backend

 That means that from a set of 60 engineers, the final selection must have: